 A screen recorder you buy once.

 No monthly fees.
 No annual renewals.
 No "your subscription has expired" pop-ups.
-Notch is a one-time purchase — pay $29 and it's yours forever.
+Notch is a one-time purchase — pay $49 for a Commercial license and it's yours forever.
+Personal use is free.

 The subscription problem